NCSU-Pera/auth-sso-oidc-connect/README.md

 A sample PHP OIDC client for web applications that need to authenticate users with the University of Peradeniya Single Sign-On (SSO) service.
-It implements the authorization code flow with PKCE, stores the authenticated user's claims in a PHP session, refreshes access tokens, and supports provider logout.
+It implements the authorization code flow, stores the authenticated user's claims in a PHP session, refreshes access tokens, and supports provider logout.

-The example is provider-agnostic at the application level, but its logout endpoint follows the Keycloak-compatible OIDC endpoint used by the university SSO deployment.

 ## Features

 - OIDC authorization code flow
-- PKCE using the `S256` code challenge method
-- `openid`, `profile`, and `email` scopes
+- Different Authentication Scopes
-- Secure session-cookie defaults (`HttpOnly`, `SameSite=Lax`, and HTTPS-only cookies when served over HTTPS)
+- Secure session-cookie defaults
 - Access-token refresh before expiry
 - CSRF-protected session keepalive endpoint
 - Helpers for reading claims, realm roles, and groups
 - OIDC provider logout with an optional ID-token hint

 ## Requirements

-- PHP 7.4 or newer
+- PHP 8.0 or newer
 - Composer
-- An OIDC provider and registered client
 - A web server capable of serving PHP

-The application currently uses [`jumbojett/openid-connect-php`](https://github.com/jumbojett/OpenID-Connect-PHP), declared in `composer.json`, which is the source of truth for its version constraint.
+- SSO Authentication Secret (requested from the NCSU)

+The application uses [`jumbojett/openid-connect-php`](https://github.com/jumbojett/OpenID-Connect-PHP) library via composer

 ## Installation